Kenner's Wacky Aliens Toys

 By pushing the panther down on its front legs, a hidden mechanism would simultaneously lower its

-THE FLYING ATTACK PARASITE, a concept I immediately considered the very epitome
+head and fire THE FLYING ATTACK PARASITE, a concept I immediately considered the very epitome

 of awesome.